What Is a Contingency Fee and How Does it Affect You and Your Case?

 Contingency Fee Percentages

 Contingent fees can vary from attorney to attorney and case to case.
-The average cost of a contingency is between 30% – 60% depending upon the number of possible wins for a client, the strengths of the case, or other factors.
-Contingencies fees can be up to 50% and 15% in large cases.
-However, this is normally a fixed percentage that you and your lawyer will decide on before beginning to work on your case.
+The average cost of a contingency is between 30% – 60% depending upon the number of possible client wins, the strengths of the case, or other factors.
+However, it is normally a fixed percentage that you and your lawyer will decide on before beginning to work on your case.

 Case Complexities and Contingency Fees